Peter G. Florey

 He is the President of the Long Island Builders Institute (LIBI), a Past President of the Queens and Bronx Builders Association (QBBA), a founding board member of the New York State Association for Affordable Housing (NYSAFAH), a board member of Vision Long Island, and a board member of the King Manor Museum, in Jamaica, Queens.
 Peter is also active in a number of charitable causes.

 He has been honored by the following public and charitable causes: The Interfaith Nutritional Network (INN) as their Humanitarian of the Year; the Distinguished Business Award from the Incorporated Village of Hempstead; the Smart Growth Award for Housing from Vision Long Island; Guest of Honor Award from Sharing & Caring, Inc., cancer support service in Queens; Guest of Honor Award from the Education & Assistance Corporation (EAC), a non-profit educational and social service organization that provides services to more than 72,000 people throughout the metropolitan area.

 Peter is an avid marathoner and he organizes and directs The Race for The INN, the annual 5K race to benefit The Interfaith Nutritional Network (INN).

-Peter is a frequent guest speaker on affordable housing at Vision Long Island, NYU Furman Center of Real Estate and Urban Policy and NYSAFAH.
+Peter is a frequent guest speaker on affordable and workforce housing at Vision Long Island, NYU Furman Center of Real Estate and Urban Policy and NYSAFAH.